-We eat animals.
+Many of us eat animals.
 We eat their eggs, we drink their milk, we fish them— on an arguably gripping scale.
 For most of us it’s an unexamined habit that’s not carried out with any intended malice, but that doesn’t mean there are no consequences.

 Meat and dairy has been largely ingrained into our diets, but they’re also largely ingrained in our environment.

-This industry is a leading cause of species extinction, ocean dead zones, water pollution, and habitat destruction—including rainforests.
+The animal agriculture industry is a leading cause of species extinction, ocean dead zones, water pollution, and habitat destruction—including rainforests.

 Animal agriculture is more destructive to our global climate than most people realize.

-Animal agriculture is responsible for 18 percent of total greenhouse gas emissions— more than all of the exhaust from the entire transportation sector combined.
+Animal agriculture is responsible for 18 percent of total greenhouse gas emission— more than all of the exhaust from the entire transportation sector combined.
 If livestock byproducts are taken into account, then animal agriculture is responsible for 51 percent of all global greenhouse emissions.
 Not to mention, livestock accounts for 65 percent of human-related Nitrous Oxide emissions, a greenhouse gas which is 296x more destructive than CO2.

 Not only does rearing livestock contribute to climate change, but the reallocation of land to meet the growing demand for animal agriculture has its own repercussions.

 Every second, 1-2 acres of rainforest are burned for grazing livestock or growing animal feed.
 An average of 137 plant, animal, and insect species in tropical rainforests around the world go extinct every day because of the destruction of these biodiverse regions.
-Specifically within the Amazon rainforest—which is home to at least 10 percent of the world’s known biodiversity— 91 percent of deforestation is caused by livestock.
+Specifically within the Amazon rainforest—which is home to at least 10 percent of the world’s known biodiversity—91 percent of deforestation is caused by livestock.

 When we talk about the impacts of animal agriculture, we have to consider all the resources used in their production from the bottom up.
 This includes the grains grown in order to feed the livestock and the resources used to grow livestock feed.

 One resource animal agriculture depends heavily on is water.
 The meat and dairy industry uses one-third of the Earth’s fresh water.
-In the United States specifically, 5 percent of water-use is domestic and 55 percent goes into animal agriculture.
+In the United States specifically, five percent of water-use is domestic and 55 percent goes into animal agriculture.
 Part of that 55 percent includes the water given directly to animals every day.
 The exact amount varies from animal to animal and can fluctuate depending on the size of the animal and the environment.
 For example, a dairy cow will drink on average 30 gallons of water a day.

 Ultimately, one hamburger requires about 660 gallons of water.
 To put that into perspective, that’s equal to two months of showering.